-Measures Measure Type Measure Data Story Behind the Data New Housing Supply Integrated City Planning 9,000 7,431 6,868 5,500 6,000 202 202 Actual Target City of Brampton established a Housing Pledge of 113,000 to signify our commitment toward this ambitious goal.
-Achieving these targets annually is important to ensure we remain eligible for growth related provincial funding from the Building Faster Fund which Job to Population Ratio Integrated City Planning 32.2% 32.2% 32.1% 32.1% 2016 2021 Actual Targe Employment from 2001-2021 is based on Statistics Canada Census data, which is gathered every five years.
+Measures Measure Type Measure Data Story Behind the Data New Housing Supply Integrated City Planning Outcome 9,000 7,431 6,868 5,500 5,000 5,000 202 202 202 202 202 202 202 Ontario has set a goal of building at least 1.5 million homes by 2031.
+To meet this goal, the City of Brampton established a Housing Pledge of 113,000 to signify our commitment toward this ambitious goal.
+Achieving these targets annually is important to ensure we remain eligible for growth related provincial funding from the Building Faster Fund which can be directed toward housing-enabling infrastructure and other related costs that support community growth.
+The City is updating its planning frameworks to reflect increased density to accommodate this goal.
+The 2024 target from the province is 9,417.
+The City will aim to achieve 6,000 to 7,000 starts in 2024.
+Job to Population Ratio Integrated City Planning Outcome 32.2% 32.2% 32.1% 2016 2021 • Actual - Target Employment from 2001-2021 is based on Statistics Canada Census data, which is gathered every five years.
 Employment from 2021-2051 is from preliminary forecasts prepared for the Region of Peel by Hemson Consulting in January 2021, which are subject to Regional Council approval and may change.
-Fix-it program Improvements Completed Integrated City Planning 20 20 20 20 20 20 Actual Target The Fix-it Program, part of the Active Transportation Master Plan (ATMP), provides improvements to the active transportation network through strategies that ensure a uniform level of quality across Brampton's cycling and trails network that are necessary to upgrade existing facilities.
+Fix-it program Improvements Completed Integrated City Planning Output 100 20 20 20 34 20 34 20 34 20 34 20 34 20 34 20 35 20 35 2 The Fix-it Program, part of the Active Transportation Master Plan (ATMP), provides improvements to the active transportation network through strategies that ensure a uniform level of quality across Brampton's cycling and trails network that are necessary to upgrade existing facilities.
 Improvements strategies include: bike parking facilities, curb cuts, pedestrian crossover, new signalized crossings, bicycle counters, repair stands, etc.